The Southport State High mascot is the TORO Bull. The name of the TORO Bull is generated from the schools values:

 To strengthen this value of community, students are placed into House groups when they arrive at Southport State High.
 These communities within a community, provide another level of connection to the school and fellow students.
 Siblings are placed in the same House, and children of former students in the same House as their parents.

-The four houses are: Bribie, Karragarra, Moreton, and Stradbroke- Each of which are named after the islands that protect Moreton Bay from the Coral Sea.
+Bribie, Karragarra, Moreton, and Stradbroke- Each of which are named after the islands that protect Moreton Bay from the Coral Sea.
 The chain of these islands point directly towards Southport SHS and the Spit, where Moreton Bay begins.

-Mascot: Bears
+Mascot: Bear

 Notable Members: Joe Engel (surfing), Rikki Lee Coulter (music), Stefan Dennis (acting), Lex Bell (former mayor and politics), Russ Crane (former Navy Chief)